It seems that some people have found the way I've approached cancer to be interesting.

 With one chemo treatment down and five to go — spread over 18 weeks — the only restriction her doctor has put on her activity is her aerobics, which he suggested be replaced with walking.

-Anderson hates walking, so for now, she will continue lugging and mixing the 80-pound bags of cement from Home Depot, herself.
+Anderson hates walking, so for now, she will continue lugging and mixing the 80-pound bags of cement from Home Depot herself.

 “My favorite present ever was my cement mixer for our 40th anniversary,” Anderson said.
 She got the gift from her husband.